Rust: Chemical reactions

 The main catalyst for the rusting process is water.
 Iron or steel structures might appear to be solid, but water molecules can penetrate the microscopic pits and cracks in any exposed metal.
 The hydrogen atoms present in water molecules can combine with other elements to form acids, which will eventually cause more metal to be exposed.
 If chloride ions are present, as is the case with saltwater, the corrosion is likely to occur more quickly.
 Meanwhile, the oxygen atoms combine with metallic atoms to form the destructive oxide compound.
-As the atoms combine, they weaken the metal, making the structure brittle and crumbly.
+These iron compounds are brittle and crumbly and replace strong metallic iron, reducing the strength of the object.

 Oxidation of iron

 When iron is in contact with water and oxygen, it rusts.
 If salt is present, for example in seawater or salt spray, the iron tends to rust more quickly, as a result of chemical reactions.
 Iron metal is relatively unaffected by pure water or by dry oxygen.
 As with other metals, like aluminium, a tightly adhering oxide coating, a passivation layer, protects the bulk iron from further oxidation.
 The conversion of the passivating ferrous oxide layer to rust results from the combined action of two agents, usually oxygen and water.

 Other degrading solutions are sulfur dioxide in water and carbon dioxide in water.
 Under these corrosive conditions, iron hydroxide species are formed.
 Unlike ferrous oxides, the hydroxides do not adhere to the bulk metal.
 As they form and flake off from the surface, fresh iron is exposed, and the corrosion process continues until either all of the iron is consumed or all of the oxygen, water, carbon dioxide or sulfur dioxide in the system are removed or consumed.

 When iron rusts, the oxides take up more volume than the original metal; this expansion can generate enormous forces, damaging structures made with iron.
 See economic effect for more details.